iamawumpas/TrueNAS_Scale_Drive-Bay_Dashboard/README.md

 &emsp;
 - the drives are physically in the order displayed since the HBA-to-SATA cables are arranged this way.
 As there is currently no backplane implemented in my set-up, the HBA cannot report the actual physicl connections.
 To change the order of the drives displyed, change the SATA connector plugged into the drive.

+&emsp;
+&emsp;
+## Future Plans
+- Once I have other devices to play with, I may change the logic to better design the chassis around the device that TrueNAS is reporting it is connected to.
+- Add Pool Label to the drives to better identify which drives are connected to which pool.
+-